ankumar/architecture/Patterns/Run.md

 ### 1. Security

-* Sensitive data, Personally identifiable information - PII, PCI or PHI
+* Data - Sensitive data, Personally identifiable information - PII, PCI or PHI

-* 11 security patterns for microservice architectures - all in one handy guide! - https://developer.okta.com/blog/2020/03/23/microservice-security-patterns
+* Services - 11 security patterns for microservice architectures - all in one handy guide! - https://developer.okta.com/blog/2020/03/23/microservice-security-patterns

 ### 2. Kubernetes
 The reason why Kubernetes is popular is that it doesn't force you down a single path of getting things done, and it supports more workload types: **crontab, batch jobs, stateless and stateful workloads**. -- [Kelsey Hightower](https://www.infoq.com/podcasts/kubernetes-event-driven-architecture/)